201508876PMH/contiki-wsn-assignment3/README.md

 | -90 dBm | Unusable | Approaching or drowning in the noise floor.
 Any functionality is highly unlikely. | N/A |

 ### Result
 Looking at the console dump below, we see the mote trying the channels between 11 and 26.
 Where the best channel was found to be 25, with a dBm value of -74.
+The formula for finding this is given by `P = RSSI_VAL + RSSI_OFFSET`, where the offset(often -45) has already been applied in the `cc2420.c` included library.

 <p align="center">
   <img src="images/moteDump.png" height="600">
 </p>